 If you don’t yet have users available to test with, then using a recruiting service such as TestingTime is a great way to get user feedback fast.
 Recruiting services can have your test results ready in as little as a few hours.
 You will also have more options when choosing your target audience’s demographics, e.g. age, gender, country, computer skills, etc., and you normally have the option to include tailor-made questions.

 Another benefit of using a recruiting service is you can see a user’s First Time User Experience (FTUE).
 This is beneficial because it gives you a fresh look at how users who have never used your product will react.

 The biggest constraints of usability testing, especially if you are a small team, are cost and time limitations.
 It is also easy to fall into the trap of spending more time testing and measuring the user experience than improving it.
 This is where surveys can come in handy.
 Conducting a survey is an easy, fast and cost-effective way to gather quantitative data, measure user’s feedback over time, and give an indication as to what issues users are experiencing.

-Using a standardized survey is a great way to do this.
+Using a standardised survey is a great way to do this.
 You not only gather feedback but also gauge the usability, experience, and opinions of your product.
-Standardized surveys can be sent out multiple times over the course of the production phase as well as after the product launch to help monitor ratings and feedback.
+Standardised surveys can be sent out multiple times over the course of the production phase as well as after the product launch to help monitor ratings and feedback.

 Surveys are, however, not a replacement for moderated and unmoderated remote tests as they cannot provide the same quality of information used to discover the cause of usability issues.
 They can still provide meaningful data that can help monitor your product’s performance, reflect the user’s experiences, and keep production going.